swstevens/windows-95-svelte/README.md

 # Windows 95 Svelte

 This repository contains a project that recreates the Windows 95 interface using modern Svelte.
+Deployment automatically handled by Github Actions.
+Hosted here: https://swstevens.github.io/windows-95-svelte/
 ## Features

 - **Authentic Design**: Faithful recreation of the Windows 95 UI.